How to stay well while traveling in Asia

 Wearing sun-smart clothing with a UV protection rating doesn’t mean you have to look like a wally on the beach.
 There are stylish options around now that will still offer you protection from the sun while still being fashionable, like Solbari Sun Protection Wraps or Seafolly beach shirts for the girls, or Quicksilver surf shirts and Forte arm sleeves for the guys.
 Just Google “sun smart clothing”.

-Sunscreen is a must when you are outdoors in most parts of Asia, even high in the mountains of Nepal or Bhutan where you can freeze your butt off and still get sunburn.
+Sunscreen is a must when you are outdoors in most parts of Asia, even high in the mountains of Nepal or Bhutan where you can freeze your butt off and still get sunburned.
 Check the use-by date on that bottle because out-of-date sunscreen might not be giving you the protection you think.
 Use at least an SPF-30 sunscreen, but SPF-50 is better.
 Don’t just put it on once, apply it every hour or two through the day and especially after you come out of the water.
 Don’t trust the marketing hype on the label.
 Sunburn really will spoil your holiday.

 If you’re going surfing, kayaking, sailing, or riding motorbikes, anything that exposes you to both sun and wind, the risk is even higher.
 Windburn is a huge problem for travelers in Asia and you need extra protection to avoid it.
 Zinc sunblock creams on your lips, nose, cheeks, and forehead are essential.
 Keep your head covered and use sunscreen twice as often as you normally would.
 And drink twice as much water.